 - Now use the Plus icon located at the bottom right of the screen and choose VPN.

 - Finally, enter your provider’s credentials to create the connection and hit Connect.

-Method 4: Use VPN without a router through Airplay
+Method 4: Use a VPN without a router through Airplay

 This is another rather easy method.
 Similar to the previous method, you don’t need a router for this method either.
 You also don’t need to setup VPN on Apple TV.

-Thanks to Apple’s clever ingenuity, you can connect Apple TV to VPN through the built-in Airplay feature.
+Thanks to Apple’s clever ingenuity, you can connect an Apple TV to a VPN through the built-in Airplay feature.